 - Partnerships With Other Agencies

 In 1990, the California Legislature enacted comprehensive requirements for the storage and disposal of waste tires.
-The California Department of Resources Recycling and Recovery (CalRecycle) is charged with responsibility for tire pile stabilization and remediation where public health and safety and the environment may be at risk.
+The California Department of Resources Recycling and Recovery (CalRecycle) is responsible for tire pile stabilization and remediation in cases which public health and safety and the environment may be at risk.
 Consequently, regulations were adopted to establish and enforce waste tire storage and handling standards.

-Public Resources Code Section 42961.5 required CalRecycle (formerly known as the CIWMB) to develop a "California Uniform Waste and Used Tire Manifest."
-The intent is to "close the loop" on accountability by requiring copies of each manifest to be submitted to CalRecycle for monitoring tire loads and movement within California.
+Public Resources Code section 42961.5 required that CalRecycle (formerly the CIWMB) develop a "California Uniform Waste and Used Tire Manifest."
+The intent is to "close the loop" on accountability by requiring that copies of each manifest be submitted to CalRecycle for monitoring tire loads and movement within California.
 In addition, regulations have been developed to provide guidance and procedures in meeting manifest system requirements.
 This program went into effect in 2003 and was revised significantly in 2005.

-Since 1994, CalRecycle’s tire enforcement staff has initiated an inspection program with the intention of generating waste tire facility (WTF) permit applications.
+Since 1994, CalRecycle’s tire enforcement staff has overseen an inspection program.
 Enforcement staff also investigates sites that pose a threat to the public health, safety, or the environment that are referred by local agencies.

 The central objective of facility, site, and hauler inspections is to achieve compliance through oversight and education to the greatest extent possible, and to provide accurate information for entry into a statewide database.
 Inspections may be performed by CalRecycle staff or by tire enforcement agency inspectors.

-Enforcement staff follows up inspections of unpermitted sites with reports that inform the property owner/operator of the site that any person who stores, stockpiles, accumulates, or discards over 500 waste tires is required to obtain a waste tire facility permit or other authorization from CalRecycle.
+Enforcement staff follows up inspections of unpermitted sites with reports that inform the property owner/operator of the site that any person who stores, stockpiles, accumulates, or discards more than 500 waste tires is required to obtain a waste tire facility permit or other authorization from CalRecycle.